Chapter 1: Sylvanna's Final Adventure

 (We all loved it.
 Love was not a feeling exclusive to Him alone.)

-Dumat was the first we learnt of what the darkspawn corruption could do to one of us.
+Dumat was the first we knew of what the darkspawn corruption could do to one of us.
 He was the first to rise, and the first to fall, almost two hundred years later.
-I still mourned his loss, but perhaps... perhaps it was for the best.
+I mourned his loss, but perhaps... perhaps it was for the best.

 I returned to my slumber, but now there was fear in my heart.
 Fear that I would become one of those things.